Welcome to the third edition of our HR Passion Series, where we bring you insights, inspirations, experiences, and advice from prominent HR leaders.

 3. What are some elements of focus for your HR strategy in the coming 12 months?

 Moving our performance appraisals to be in line with modern thinking of more frequent interaction with a more coaching and developmental focus.
-We are looking to have our managers’ focus on how to develop our staff and what behaviours we want to drive looking forward, rather than focusing on past behaviours.
+We are looking to have our managers’ focus on how to develop our staff and what behaviors we want to drive looking forward, rather than focusing on past behaviors.